PUBLIC SAFETY POWER SHUTOFF (PSPS)

 When the National Weather Service (NWS) forecasts critical fire weather conditions -high winds (Santa Ana events), along with high temperatures and low humidity - the power companies (Southern California Edison (SCE) in Malibu and much of Los Angeles and Ventura Counties) may proactively shut down power in certain at-risk areas to reduce the threat of wildfires.

 Malibu is separated into areas serviced by SCE circuits.
-Malibu is broken into eight circuit areas.
 During a PSPS, power to all properties within a specific circuit(s) identified as at-risk for a wildfire will be turned off until the weather conditions change.

-Once the threat has passed, SCE crews must inspect all electrical equipment (transformers, power poles, etc.) to ensure power can be safely restored.
-This process may take 24 to 72 hours to complete.
+Once the threat has passed, SCE crews will inspect all electrical equipment (transformers, power poles, etc.) to ensure power can be safely restored.
+This process can take 24 to 72 hours to complete.

 HOW ARE RESIDENTS NOTIFIED OF A PSPS?